kirjavascript/Flex2/README.md

 Mapping output can be configured to either reduce the number of tiles, or the number of mappings.
 The algorithm favours fewer horizontal sprites over vertical ones.

 Both methods of importing use CIEDE2000 nearest colour matching to the current palette.

+For importing animations from Sonic 2 Git, copy everything from "ObjXXAniData:" to the end of the last animation for that object (not including the "even" after the very last animation) to a new ASM file and include it from the source asm file.
+This new asm file is what Flex2 will load and edit.
+Flex2 is also compatible to an extent with the animation files from Sonic 1 Git, but the inconsistent naming conventions and additional data included may cause issues.